-4.6 The 1972 Succession Amendment Act
+5.5 The 1972 Succession Amendment Act

-The Succession Act can be traced to 1904, brought to Uganda by the English; it was an ordinance in 1906 crafted from the ordinary laws of England.
-The 1972 Succession Act in Uganda was their way of attempting to have a unified succession law to apply to both testate and intestate succession within the republic of Uganda.
-The 1972 Amendment of the succession Act's main agenda was to protect widows, provide equality in inheritance, and end reliance on discriminatory customary law.
-The Act took away the power of clan elders to deal with succession matters and handed them to the courts of law- this led to the creation of inheritance rules that were not within the ambit of customary and not full statutory laws.
+The Succession Act can be traced to 1904, brought to Uganda by the British; it was an ordinance in 1906 crafted from the ordinary laws of England.
+The 1972 Succession Act in Uganda was their way of attempting to apply a unified succession law to both testate and intestate succession within the Republic of Uganda.
+The 1972 Amendment of the Succession Act's main agenda was to protect widows, provide equality in inheritance, and end reliance on discriminatory customary law.
+The Act took away the power of clan elders to deal with succession matters and handed them to the courts of law- this led to the creation of inheritance rules that were outside the ambit of customary and not full statutory laws.

-In Uganda, anyone over 18 can make a will; however, many Ugandans still shy away from writing a will; as the Administrator general reports, only about 5 out of 100 Ugandans make a will.The justification is that most Ugandans are superstitious that writing a will would make them die sooner, and some have cited other reasons as a lack of awareness and failure to realize the importance of writing a Will.
+In Uganda, anyone over 18 can make a will; however, many Ugandans still need to write a will; as the Administrator general reports, only about 5 out of 100 Ugandans make a will.
+339The justification is that most Ugandans are superstitious that writing a will would make them die sooner.
+340 Some have cited other reasons, such as a need for more awareness and failure to realise the importance of writing a Will.
 The state must appoint a legal representative of the deceased to administer the property left behind but not covered by a will.
-The distribution schedule, fronted by the Ugandan succession Act, provides that the widow gets up to 15 percent of the real estate, the children of the deceased get 75 percent, the dependents of the deceased get 9 percent, and the legal heir gets the remaining 1 percent.
-The administrator must obtain a letter of administration before
+The

-&lt;sup>322 Jennifer Okumu Wengi and Women and Law in East Africa (Research Project : Uganda), 'The Law of Succession in Uganda': (Berkeley Law) https://lawcat.berkeley.edu/record/156295> accessed 27 June 2021.
+337 Jennifer Okumu Wengi and Women and Law in East Africa (Research Project: Uganda), 'The Law of Succession in Uganda': (Berkeley Law) https://lawcat.berkeley.edu/record/156295 accessed 27 June 2021.

-&lt;sup>323 Peter Nanyenya-Takirambudde, Law Development Centre and Uganda (eds), A Simple Guide to the Law of Succession in Uganda (Law Development Centre 197AD).
+338 Peter Nanyenya-Takirambudde, Law Development Centre and Uganda (eds), A Simple Guide to the Law of Succession in Uganda (Law Development Centre 197AD).

-&lt;sup>324 Okumu Wengi and Uganda) (n 322).
+339 Okumu Wengi and Uganda) (n 337).

-&lt;sup>325 Kanabahita, D., 2006 Report on Intestate Succession, Law, and Advocacy for Women in Uganda Kampala & Florence Asiimwe and Owen Crankshaw, 'The Impact of Customary Laws on Inheritance: A Case Study of Widows in Urban Uganda' (2011) 3 Journal of Law and Conflict Resolution 7.
+340 Kanabahita, D., 2006 Report on Intestate Succession, Law, and Advocacy for Women in Uganda Kampala & Florence Asiimwe and Owen Crankshaw, 'The Impact of Customary Laws on Inheritance: A Case Study of Widows in Urban Uganda' (2011) 3 Journal of Law and Conflict Resolution 7.

-administering the deceased's property.
-The principal residential holding, otherwise known as a matrimonial home, is not part of the property to be distributed; however, the property is kept in trust for the eldest son, the legal heir of the deceased.
+distribution schedule, fronted by the Ugandan Succession Act, provides that the widow gets up to 15 per cent of the real estate, the children of the deceased get 75 per cent, the dependents of the deceased get 9 per cent, and the legal heir receives the remaining 1 per cent.
+The administrator must obtain a letter of administration before administering the deceased's property.341 The principal residential holding, a matrimonial home, is not part of the property to be distributed.342; however, the property is kept in trust for the eldest son, the legal heir of the deceased.
 In the absence of a son left behind by the deceased, the next in line is any surviving male relatively close to the deceased because the legal heir is considered a male relative patrilineal to the deceased.
-Lineal descendants are people who hail from the same ancestry from down going up, for example, son- father - grandfather - great-grandfather, but can also be from upcoming down, that is, a father-son- grandson- great-grandson.
-The preference for a male child in intestacy succession is seen as discriminatory to women.
+Lineal descendants are people who hail from the same ancestry from down going up, for example, son- father - grandfather - great-grandfather, but can also be from upcoming down, that is, a father-son- grandson- great-grandson.343 The preference for a male child in intestacy succession is seen as discriminatory to women.344

-The succession Act (amendment)1972 seems to have continued the age-old customary laws when dealing with intestate succession in that it has elevated the position of legal heir and given that entirely to the eldest male child.
-It fails to protect the widow; it promotes the dominance of one man over women, as it guarantees the widow only a user right to matrimonial property and grants the eldest son ownership upon the deceased's passing.
+The Succession Act (amendment)1972 has continued the age-old customary laws concerning intestate succession.
+It has elevated the position of legal heir and given that entirely to the eldest male child.
+It fails to protect the widow; it promotes the dominance of one man over women, as it guarantees the widow only a user right to marital property and grants the eldest son ownership upon the deceased's passing.345